RashidAwan11/GoodlyRecipes/content/knowledge-base/best-big-fat-chewy-chocolate-chip-cookie-recipe.md

 meta_Description: Best Big Fat Chewy Chocolate Chip Cookie Recipe
 meta_Keywords: Best Big Fat Chewy Chocolate Chip Cookie Recipe
 url: best-big-fat-chewy-chocolate-chip-cookie
+author: Elena Audrey
 date: 2022-07-23T10:43:42.720Z
-updateDate: 2022-07-23T10:43:42.746Z
+updateDate: 2022-07-23T13:49:38.318Z
+categories:
+  - Recipes
 ---
 Delicious, chocolatey, and fabulously chewy, these are the cookies of your dreams!
 Our Best Big Fat Chewy Chocolate Chip Cookie Recipe is perfect for those who crave a little extra indulgence in their lives.
 Made with real chocolate chips and a whole lot of love, these cookies will have you feeling satisfied and content.

 This makes our cookies the best-fitting, most comfortable, and most delicious chocolate chip cookies around.
 Our recipe also uses only the finest ingredients, like real butter, brown sugar, and thick chocolate chips.
 So whether you’re treating yourself or sharing with friends, you can be sure that you’re getting the best possible cookie.
-Thanks for choosing the Best Big Fat Chewy Chocolate Chip Cookie Recipe!
+Thanks for choosing the [Best Big Fat Chewy Chocolate Chip Cookie Recipe](https://goodlyrecipes.com/best-big-fat-chewy-chocolate-chip-cookie/)!

 ## **What is Best Big Fat Chewy Chocolate Chip Cookie Recipe?**